-U.S. Senate will seek deal on $1 trillion coronavirus economic aid package
+U.S. Senate to seek deal on $1 trillion coronavirus economic aid package

 Not all Republicans were keen on the idea.

 “Just a blanket cash check to everybody in America that’s making up to $75,000?
-I don’t know the logic of that,” Senate Appropriations Committee Chairman Richard Shelby said before the bill was announced.
+I don’t know the logic of that,” said Senate Appropriations Committee Chairman Richard Shelby said before the bill was announced.

-Leaders in the Democratic-controlled House are trying to work out new voting procedures that would allow them to reconvene without endangering members after Utah Democrat Ben McAdams and Florida Republican Mario Diaz-Balart tested positive for the virus.
+Leaders in the House of Representatives, meanwhile, are trying to work out new voting procedures that would allow them to reconvene without endangering members after Utah Democrat Ben McAdams and Florida Republican Mario Diaz-Balart tested positive for the virus.

 Several other House lawmakers, including Republican whip Steve Scalise, were in self-quarantine after having been in contact with someone who had tested positive for the virus.
-Pelosi said she had asked the Rules Committee chairman, Representative Jim McGovern, to review how members vote in the chamber.
+House Speaker Nancy Pelosi said she had asked the Rules committee chairman, Representative Jim McGovern, to review how members vote in the chamber.

 Congress passed an $8.3 billion measure earlier this month to combat the coronavirus outbreak and develop vaccines for the highly contagious disease.

-On Wednesday, lawmakers approved and Trump signed a $105 billion-plus plan to limit the damage through free testing, paid sick leave and expanded safety-net spending.
+On Wednesday, lawmakers approved and Trump signed another $105 billion-plus plan to limit the damage through free testing, paid sick leave and expanded safety-net spending.

-Reporting by Richard Cowan, David Morgan, Susan Cornwell and Patricia Zengerle; Writing by Susan Cornwell; Editing by Daniel Wallis, Cynthia Osterman and Peter Cooney
+Reporting by Richard Cowan, David Morgan, Susan Cornwell and Patricia Zengerle; Writing by Susan Cornwell; Editing by Scott Malone, Paul Simao, Rosalba O'Brien, Daniel Wallis and Cynthia Osterman